-If you believe that your employer has discriminated or retaliated against you because of your membership in the armed forces or because you have exercised your rights under the FMLA, contact the attorneys at The Spitz Law Firm today for a free and initial consultation.
+If you believe that your employer has discriminated or retaliated against you because of your membership in the armed forces or because you have exercised your rights under the FMLA, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and initial consultation.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.